v1a0/v1a0/README.md

 #### About

-* Learning JS at the speed of light ⚡
+* Learning things at the speed of light ⚡

 #### Donations